mimikgit/cocoapod-MIMIKEdgeClientThumbnail/README.md

  * `Thumbnail`

- using the following APIs:
+ using these API functions:

  * `userAvatarImageFor`

- Please see the in-code documenation in Xcode for more details about each API.
+ Please see the in-code documentation in Xcode for more details.

 ## Requirements
 ```